Complex-valued solutions of the mKdV equations in generalized Fourier-Lebesgue spaces: Introduction

 for $s \in \mathbb{R}, 1 \leq r, q \leq \infty$, where $\Box_{k}$ is a Fourier projection operator adapted to the unit interval centred at $k$ (see \eqref{box}).
 See \cite{book} for more examples of the applications of modulation space in various types of PDE.
 In \cite{CG} (see also \cite{OHW,OW}) LWP of \eqref{eq:mkdv} in $M^{s}_{2,q} (\mathbb{R})$ for $s\geq 1/4$ and $2\leq q \leq \infty$ was proved by using the Fourier restriction norm method adapted to modulation spaces and an improved $L^4$ Strichartz estimate inspired by \cite{GS}.
 In \cite{GH} an alternative simpler proof was given and similar results for dispersion-generalized mBO equations was obtained by proving an improvement of the classical bilinear Strichartz estimate instead of using the improved $L^4$ estimate.

-Inspired by the previous works, in this paper we introduce a generalized Fourier-Lebesgue type space $\gFL^{s}_{r,q}$ that unifies the Fourier-Lebesgue and Modulation spaces, and prove {optimal} LWP of \eqref{eq:mkdv} in this space.
+Inspired by the previous works, in this paper we consider a generalized Fourier-Lebesgue type space $\gFL^{s}_{r,q}$ that unifies the Fourier-Lebesgue and Modulation spaces, and prove {optimal} LWP of \eqref{eq:mkdv} in this space.
 Here